| Goign to

-an Interview and what should do before you go there and
+Interview and what you should do before, during and after

-to get a job is having the right skills, the right
+first hurdle to get a job is having the right skills, the

-resume, and the right cover letter for the job on offer.
+right resume, and the right cover letter for the job on

 interview, you are half way to having the job.
 But only